AlekJulM/HR-Analytics/README.md

 ## Project Overview

-This Power BI project focuses on **analyzing employee attrition and diversity metrics** at _Atlas Labs_.
+This Power BI project focuses on **analyzing employee attrition and diversity metrics** at Peoplely.
 The goal is to uncover meaningful insights that can help the organization improve its **hiring strategies**, **diversity efforts**, and **overall employee retention**.

 Throughout this report, I developed: